Nicolai Reshetikhin

-which are expected to describe quantum Chern-Simons field theory introduced by Edward Witten.
+which are expected to describe quantum Chern–Simons field theory introduced by Edward Witten.

 He earned his bachelor's degree and master's degree from Leningrad State University in 1982, and his Ph.D. from the Steklov Mathematical Institute in 1984.

 He gave a plenary lecture at the International Congress of Mathematicians in 2010.
 He was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to the theory of quantum groups, integrable systems, topology, and quantum physics".

+In 2022, Reshetikhin received the inaugural Weyl-Wigner Award from ICGTMP.